viiniii/sb/2 Info. GIT Synopsis.md

 git add .

 #### making commits
-git commit -m "Commit message"
+git commit -m 'commit title' -m "Commit message"

 #### showing all the commits and other
 git log